microsoft/SparseSC/docs/fit.md

 constrained to the either the simplex or the nonnegative orthant by passing either `"simplex"` or `"orthant"` to the `constrain` parameter.

+Note that with both penalty parameters and V just constrained to the non-negative orthant, then there is an extra degree of freedom.
+Typically then it is more efficient to constrain V to the simplex.
+When solving using Azure Batch then only a single penalty parameter is varied so then V should only be constrained to the non-negative orthant.

 #### Fold Parameters

 The data are split into folds both purpose of calculating the cross fold